Bruyq/CIP---Cuda-Image-Processing/README.md

 ## How to use this repository/demo
 ### Code
 You can either reuse my code for your own goals freely or run it on your device to see what I made and how it works.
+> [!IMPORTANT]
-This project uses **win32 API** windows for the demo.
+> This project uses **win32 API** windows for the demo.
 Therefore, you might not be able to run the demo on other operating systems.
-This project was coded using a **Nvidia GTX970 4GB graphic card** of **compute capability 5.2** and **CUDA Version 12.4**.
+> This project was coded using a **Nvidia GTX970 4GB graphic card** of **compute capability 5.2** and **CUDA Version 12.4**.
+> [!NOTE]
-This is important as you need an Nvidia card to make this program work and if your CUDA version or compute capability is older than what is mentionned, it may not work.
+> This is important as you need an Nvidia card to make this program work and if your CUDA version or compute capability is older than what is mentionned, it may not work.
-Also, keep in mind that some functionalities now exist in CUDA that didn't under compute capability 5.2, which explains some choices I made in my CUDA kernels.
+> Also, keep in mind that some functionalities now exist in CUDA that didn't under compute capability 5.2, which explains some choices I made in my CUDA kernels.

 ### Demo
 By executing this project, you should go through the following steps :